How to edit your footer in Divi Theme

 Step 3.
 Customizing Footer Layout

 The Layout menu is where you can change the column layout and the background color of your footer.
-Note these setting only apply to the Widget Area of the footer.
+Note these settings only apply to the Widget Area of the footer.

 As you can see in the above animation, the positioning of the Widget Areas can be controlled within the Layout option.
 Column Layout Options do not impact The Footer Menu and Bottom Bar.